-When a vendor sends you their bank account details for payment, sometimes it may not be clear what type of payment these details are for: ACH, wire transfer (domestic), or wire transfer (international).
+When a vendor sends you their bank account details for payment, sometimes it may not be clear what type of payment these details are for: ACH, RTP, Wire (Domestic), or Wire (International).

 This guide helps you identify what details you may have received and what type of payment or transfer is supported.

 IMPORTANT: If you have any doubts before submitting a payment, we highly recommend reaching out to your vendor for clarification.
 This will help you save money on costly fees from multiple transactions.

 Of the three payment options mentioned in this article, sending ACH/RTP payments from one US company to another US company requires the least amount of information in order to initiate your payment.
 Typically you will receive:

 A 9-digit Routing number of the receiving bank

 The recipient's bank account number